ProximoBinks/RenewableConceptDriftEnergyForecasting/README.md

 ## Overview

 Welcome to the GitHub repository for our project on improving electricity price forecasting using a detection-informed hybrid model.
 This project combines Gated Recurrent Units (GRU) and eXtreme Gradient Boosting (XGBoost) to create a robust model capable of handling complex, time-varying data patterns and concept drift, which are common challenges in the energy sector.
+Upon detecting concept drift, the model is designed to retrain itself to adapt to the new data patterns and maintain forecasting accuracy.

 ## Table of Contents